 Scotty mentions being at the execution of Ruth Snyder and Judd Gray.
 This is a real case.
 The couple were tried for and convicted of the murder of Snyder's husband in 1927 and were executed in New York by the electric chair.

-Charles Lederer's original script featured a inhuman-looking creature looking almost exactly like the novel's creature in its original form (blue-skinned, with three red eyes, a sucker mouth and stringy hair), but the budget resulted in a simpler-looking alien again.
+Charles Lederer's original script featured an inhuman-looking creature looking almost exactly like the novel's creature in its original form (blue-skinned, with three red eyes, a sucker mouth and stringy hair), but the budget resulted in a simpler-looking alien.
 Allegedly, test footage was shot featuring a creature with the earlier alien design, played by a one-legged man.

-John Wayne was offered the lead in the TV series Gunsmoke, he recommended James Arness.
-In the first ever episode it is introduced by John Wayne who endorses Arness.
-James Arness suffered an injury while in the service and actually had a limp and found it difficult to film long scenes in the saddle.
+John Wayne was offered the lead in the TV series Gunsmoke (1955).
+He turned it down but recommended James Arness.
+The first episode of the series features an introduction by Wayne, who endorses Arness.
+Ironically, Arness had been wounded while fighting in the US Army during World War II--hit by machine-gun fire during the landings at Anzio--and had a limp; he found it difficult to film long scenes in the saddle.